jpignata/blog/articles/server-sent-events.md

 <script src="https://gist.github.com/3928474.js?file=subscribe.rb"></script>

-This is the entirity of the server-side code necessary to build a Server-Sent Events stream.
+This is the entirety of the server-side code necessary to build a Server-Sent Events stream.
 We set the `Content-Type` of the response to `text/event-stream` and setup our channel subscription to trigger a `picture` event when a new message is received from the channel.